Lukas Michel's fateful family journey to Augusta

 Copyright USGA/Chris Keane

-“I’m going to stay amateur and wait it all out,” he says.
-“It won’t make a massive difference to me.
-Maybe the only thing I will miss is the Japan Tour Qualifying School.
-But this gives me more time to work on my game.”
+“It was an easy decision to stay amateur and wait it all out,” he says.
+“It really hasn’t made a massive difference to me.
+Maybe the only thing I missed out on was the Japan Tour Qualifying School.
+Which is fine.
+All that has gone on has given me more time to work on my game.”

-Even that had to wait though.
-Upon his return to Melbourne, Lukas underwent 14-days of mandatory self-isolation by the end of which, Australia had closed its golf courses.
+Not immediately though.
+Upon his return to Melbourne almost a year ago, Lukas underwent 14-days of mandatory self-isolation by the end of which, Australia had closed its golf courses.

-When Lukas does eventually return to Augusta National, he will do what all amateur contestants are invited to do, lodge in the Crow’s Nest high in the clubhouse.
-But only early in the week.
-By Tuesday evening, he will be staying with family and friends in a house nearby.
+Still, all of that is in the past.
+There is much to look forward to.
+When Lukas does return to Augusta National, he will do what all amateur contestants are invited to do, lodge in the Crow’s Nest high in the clubhouse.
+But only on Monday evening.